Welcome to the Clan Pringle Association Website!

 The surname Pringle is one of the oldest from the Scottish Borders, and is also an Armigerous clan.
 It dates to the reign of King Alexander III of Scots in the mid-13th century.
 It is a Scottish place-name and is derived from a round hill in the Parish of Stow.

-If you are a Pringle you are welcome to join our Clan Association which we have recently constituted, and also welcome to join our DNA project.
+If you are a Pringle you are welcome to join our Clan Association which was constituted in 2012, and also welcome to join our DNA project.
 We are currently searching for our rightful Clan Chief and you may be able to help us with the necessary genealogy.

 Free Online Book: THE RECORDS OF THE PRINGLES OR HOPPRINGILLS OF THE SCOTTISH BORDER, BY ALEX.
 PRINGLE, M.A., B.Sc.
 Published: Edinburgh, Oliver and Boyd, 1933.

 Clan Gathering: There was a Clan Gathering of Members of the Clan Pringle Association on Friday 27th June 2014, including an AGM and BBQ at Torwoodlee in Scotland.
 William Pringle’s photos of the gathering can be seen here.

 Join us on Social Media:Twitter: Twitter.com/PringleHeritageMySpace: MySpace.com/PringleHeritageFacebook Group: Pringle Heritage Preservation SocietyYahoo Groups: Pringle Heritage Preservation SocietyYahoo Groups: Clan Pringle Association Sir Walter Scott of Abbotsford on the Pringles:Publishing his version of ‘The Ballad of the Outlaw Murray,’ Sir Walter makes the following note: